aswinigh/CCL-coding/README.md

-# Emoji mosaic using Java
+# Customisable Coding Language to teach young minds to code
-This is a project which lets you create a mosaic with emojis.
-This can change the way you communicate with people.
+In this project the user can change the keywords and let children do simple coding, and teach them the basics of programming